 Kefalonia is also a good island for some turtle spotting.
 There are a few beaches in Kefalonia where you can spot loggerhead turtles and their nesting sites.

 The main site to spot nesting sites is below Ratzakli at Mounda bay between Skala and Katelios.
 If you want to spot adult Loggerhead turtles in their natural environment, try Koutavos Lagoon in Argostoli near De Rosset bridge.
 They often tail fishermen in search of food.

-There’s plenty of day trips in Kefalonia that the kids will love.
+There are plenty of day trips in Kefalonia that the kids will love.
 Visit the awe-inspiring Melissani lake, see stalactites and stalagmites in Dragorati cave, visit the famous fishing village of Fiscardo or walk the streets of Kefalonia’s capital Argostoli.

 Best for: Turtle spotting, boat trips, family atmosphere, ease of access

 Zakynthos (also known as Zante) is one of my favourite islands for a family holiday in the sun and the first Greek island I ever visited.

 There are several options for a beach holiday; Tsilivi is a large resort town on the East coast, popular with those who want a quiet break but with lots of activities on offer.

 The resort has come to be the busiest and most popular resort in Zakynthos, especially with families.
 The town is home to a wide range of souvenir shops and traditional tavernas and cuisine from all over the world.
 Tsilivi is also home to Zante’s best waterpark.